-STUDENT: D/ su fore this evaluation is attempted, the student makes and wipe tests under the supervision of a tection of a tection of the could circle the performance level for each item. • · 1.
-Check batteries in survey meter before Met Not met Not applicable making measurements Mat Not most Not oppliedble 2.
-Measure background radiation level Met Not met Not applicable 3.
-Use survey meter properly (adjust scale; aim window at area being measured; move probe slowly over area to obtain accurate measurement) Met Not met Not applicable 4.
+ST UDENT: D/ ATE: su Before this evaluation is attempted, the student must have completed independently at least 3 area surveys and wipe tests under the supervision of a technologist.
+The technologist evaluating the student should circle the performance level for each item.
+1. Check batteries in survey meter before Met Not met Not applicable 2 making measurements Measure background radiation level Mot Not mot Not applicable 2.
+Use survey meter properly Met Met Not met Not met Not applicable Not applicable 3. (adjust scale; aim window at area being measured; move probe slowly over area to obtain accurate measurement) Met Not met ног аррисавіе 4.
 Monitor areas according to department floor plan Met Not met Not applicable 5.
 Record measurements in appropriate format Met Not met Not applicable 6.
 Correctly identify areas needing Decontamination Met Not met Not applicable 7.
 Perform wipe tests on contaminated areas to determine removable condition Met Not met Not applicable 8.
-Decontaminate areas, as necessary, to background level Met Not met Not applicable Co omments: as ter observing the student, I believe that he/she cosistance. forms these proce ·
+Decontaminate areas, as necessary, to background level Met Not met Not applicable Co mments: ter observing the student, I believe that he/she cosistance. ompetently per forms these proce edures with minimal Te chnologist: Da te: